 XP boost system

 - personal XP boost - this is players individual boost system, which increases total XP gained by a certain amount.
 The percentage of personal XP boost is determined by players Battle Pass Tier - it starts from around +80% up to 120%,

 - friendly XP boost - the player can also play with friends to additionally increase the amount of XP received.
 Bringing in some teammates with Battle Pass Tier high enough to unlock the XP boost is a great way of effective XP gathering.

 Don’t forget to combine those with Double XP Weekends!

 8.40 update turned out to include some important patch notes.
 Season 8 friendly XP boost could give up to +40% XP per one player joining your team maxing out at 120%.
-In general, you needed three friends with high Battle Pass Tier to unlock this boosts full potential.
-In season 9 there was some player friendly adjustments - now the bonus starts 60% and goes up to 120%.
+In general, you needed three friends with high Battle Pass Tier to unlock this boost's full potential.
+In season 9 there were some player-friendly adjustments - now the bonus starts 60% and goes up to 120%.
 What’s more important, it’s activated whenever at least one friend joins you!